 School approval must be given for bus riding changes.
 Parents must write a note indicating the name of the student, date, bus number change, and day telephone number for verification purposes, and parent's signature.

-Requests for bus changes must be received by the office no later than 2:00 P.M.
-After the principal approves the request, the original will be kept in the office, and a copy given to the student.
-The student must present the copy to the bus driver in order to be allowed to ride a different bus.
+The request must also include the name and address of the student with whom the student is riding home.
+Requests for bus changes must be received by the office no later than 2:00 PM.
+On Early Release days, the request must be received no later than 11:30 AM.
+After the principal approves the request, the original bus pass will be kept in the office, and a copy given to the student.
+The student must present the bus pass to the bus driver in order to be allowed to ride a different bus.